Skip to content

 Account TypeSignMeaningTo Display as Positive

-ExpensesPositive (debit)Money spentUse SUM(amount) directly
+ExpensesPositive (debit)Money spentUse SUM(CAST(amount AS REAL)) directly

-AssetsPositive (debit)What you ownUse SUM(amount) directly
+AssetsPositive (debit)What you ownUse SUM(CAST(amount AS REAL)) directly

 Common derived values:

-• Net worth = SUM(amount) WHERE account_type IN ('Assets', 'Liabilities')
+• Net worth = SUM(CAST(amount AS REAL)) WHERE account_type IN ('Assets', 'Liabilities')

 Your ledger may contain multiple currencies (e.g., USD and INR).
 Never sum amounts across different currencies.
 Always do one of: